Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Introduction

 One of the advantages of laboratory-based studies is that it is often possible to experimentally control important variables that might influence the system under investigation.
 This is a luxury that some fields of biology (e.g. ecology) and many social sciences do not have.
-Instead, they often have to measure these relevant variables and control for them statistically.
+Instead, they often have to measure these relevant variables and use more complex statistical models to understand cause-and-effect relationships.
 Occasionally, some aspect of the system is not under complete experimental control, and it is necessary to use analytical methods developed in other fields to address key research questions.
-Such methods are often necessary when relating adult hippocampal neurogenesis to behaviour because factors that influence neurogenesis such as age, hormones, stress, physical activity, environmental enrichment, anti-depressants, etc. have off-target effects, and therefore establishing a causal relationship between neurogenesis and behaviour is not straightforward.
-Methods have been developed to test whether hypothesised causal relationships such as A affects B, and B affects C are consistent with the data.
-These are usually not employed in studies of adult hippocampal neurogenesis, and this has two consequences: first, the analysis does not directly address the question that the study was designed to test, and second, the conclusions reached can be incorrect.
+Such methods are often necessary when relating adult hippocampal neurogenesis to behaviour because factors that influence neurogenesis such as age, hormones, stress, physical activity, environmental enrichment, anti-depressants, disease status, etc. have off-target effects, and therefore establishing a causal relationship between neurogenesis and behaviour is not straightforward.
+Methods have been developed to test whether hypothesised causal relationships such as $A$ affects $B$, and $B$ affects $C$ (but $A$ does not affect $C$ directly) are consistent with the data (denoted as $A \rightarrow B \rightarrow C$).
+Here, $B$ is said to mediate the effect of $A$ on $C$, and thus $A$'s effect on $C$ is indirect.
+However, a direct $A \rightarrow C$ effect might exist that does not involve $B$.
+How would one distinguish between these two situations?
+Or can $A$ have an effect on $C$ both via $B$ and directly?
+If so, what proportion of the effect is via $B$?
+Causal models can be used to address these types of questions, but are rarely employed in studies of adult hippocampal neurogenesis.
+This means that the analyses do not directly address the question that the study was designed to test, and incorrect conclusions can be reached regarding how $A$ affects $C$ (i.e. directly, via $B$, or both).